macadyls/Natural-Disaster-Support-ETL/README.md

 We also used the list of country names from the [United Nations Statistics Division](https://unstats.un.org/unsd/methodology/m49/overview/) to standardise country names.

+Combined, they provided the following information:
+- Total deaths, injuries and missing persons per natural disaster
+- Country happiness score and rank accoridng to the world happiness index by year
+- Whether the country is developing or developed

 ## Establishing the database via PostgreSQL

 To establish the database, run the follow this procedure: